Lexicon PCM-60 digital reverb

 for +4dBu operation or 20dB gain for low level instruments such as

 guitars.
-The BYPASS switch does a true hardware bypass from input
+The BYPASS switch does a true hardware bypass from

 to output.
 The LED meters show input level, 0dB indicates